JMDKC/artangled-hugo/content/posts/2025-12-07-wool-gagosian.md

   - London
 ---

-Let’s set a test: great art is great regardless of where it’s displayed.
+You can test whether great art is actually great art - it'll be great regardless of where and how it’s displayed.
 This is a test Christopher Wool fails, based on a tiny sample size: a pair of exhibitions and a single viewer - me.

 Wool shows rarely.
 A retrospective at the Guggenheim in 2014, and nothing following that until last spring.
 The viewer is therefore encouraged to feel the specialness of each glimpse we get of him.